mer-hybris/hadk.sailfishos.org/android.rst

 Building Relevant Bits of CyanogenMod
 -------------------------------------

-Throughout the documentation we shall use $DEVICE variable denoting the code name of your device.
-It can be obtained from http://wiki.cyanogenmod.org/w/Devices .

 In the Android build tree, run the following in a ``bash`` shell (if you are using e.g. ``zsh``, you need to run these commands in a ``bash`` shell):